zhangcong12343/zhangcong12343.github.io/_pages/about.md

 News
 ------

+- 2025.05: One submission was early rejected by ACM CCS! ✘
 - 2025.05: Similar to [Mike Rosulek](https://web.engr.oregonstate.edu/~rosulekm/), I will also list both good ✔️ and [bad news](https://x.com/adamaviv/status/1549028478372270087) ✘ here.
 All three submissions were rejected by CRYPTO! ✘
 - 2025.04: The website has started!